 Jeff Farrell wrote this after returning home from the war.
 He is now back in Ukraine.
-His debut crime thriller novel, Bad Blood, is published in October refugees
+His debut crime thriller novel, Bad Blood, is published in October

-Locals pose for photos outside Bucha after Russians run out of town yself and another Kurdish journalist, now living in the north east of England, have made a documentary, The
+Locals pose for photos outside Bucha after Russians run out of town

 Ako Ismail had to leave his home country but he is still committed to telling its stories